KollinRT/KollinRT/README.md

 - 👋 Hi, I am Kollin Trujillo (@KollinRT)
-- 👀 I’m interested in software, data science/data analytics, big data methods, AI, algorithms, and more.
+- 👀 I’m interested in software, data science/data analytics, big data methods, data mining, AI, algorithms, and more.
 - 🌱 I’m currently learning more about best practices in software development along with models for how to make sense of big data.
 - 👯 I’m looking to collaborate on many things!
 I am looking to learn more about fields of technology.
 - 📫 How to reach me: you can reach me at kollintrujillo@live.com